Achievable logoAchievable logo

 • Approving dividend payouts to investors

-This system is similar to the democratic republic in the United States.
-U.S. citizens do not have the power to create or change laws, but they maintain the ability to vote for the politicians that do.
-If a politician isn’t performing well at their job, citizens tend to vote for other candidates to replace them.
-Stockholders function similarly; they do not manage an issuer’s business, but vote in (and vote out) people to serve on the BOD that are in charge of big enterprise decisions.
+This setup is similar to the democratic republic in the United States.
+U.S. citizens don’t directly create or change laws, but they can vote for the politicians who do.
+If a politician isn’t performing well, citizens may vote to replace them.
+Stockholders function similarly: they don’t run the issuer’s business, but they vote in (and vote out) the people on the BOD who make major enterprise decisions.

-While the BOD is not responsible for the day-to-day management of the company, they certainly have a significant influence over its general direction and success.
+While the BOD isn’t responsible for day-to-day management, it has significant influence over the company’s direction and success.
 The BOD is essential to any corporation, and stockholders have the final say in who serves on a company’s board.

 Right to inspect books and records

-Investors maintain the right to “inspect the books and records” of the companies they’re invested in.
+Stockholders have the right to inspect the books and records of the companies they invest in.
 The Securities and Exchange Commission (SEC) enforces reporting requirements for publicly traded companies by requiring documents like these to be created and distributed regularly:

 10-K annual report